 What is Substance Abuse?

-Substance abuse is a term used to describe an unhealthy, improper or harmful use of substances such as drugs are alcohol, when dependence is not a part of the problem therefore differing it from an addiction.
-Substance abuse is just as dangerous as an addiction and treatment is just as important for those suffering from a substance abuse issue.
+Substance abuse is a term used to describe an unhealthy, improper or harmful use of substances such as drugs are alcohol.
+Dependence is not a part of the problem, which is what makes abuse differ from addiction.
+Substance abuse is just as dangerous as an addiction, and treatment is just as important.

 Negative Effects of Substance Abuse